Credit Card Limit For 30000 Salary: What You Can Expect

 • It’s generally recommended to keep your total credit card debt and outstanding balances below 15% of your income.

 While these guidelines can give you a general idea of how your salary may affect your credit limit, it’s important to remember that each lender has their own specific criteria and the impact may vary.
-It’s crucial to understand your personal financial situation and communicate effectively with potential lenders to ensure you receive a fair and suitable credit limit.

 What Happens If You Exceed Your Credit Limit?